Broccoli Paratha

 Cook The Paratha

-Transfer the paratha to the hot skillet and cook until brown spots appear on the lower side.
+Transfer the rolled paratha to the hot tawa and cook until brown spots appear on the lower side.

 Flip using a flat spatula and cook on the other side as well.

-Apply 1-2 teaspoon ghee or oil on both sides and cook until the paratha is crispy and nicely browned.
+Apply 1-2 teaspoon ghee or oil on both sides and cook until the paratha is crispy and golden brown.
 Keep pressing with the back of the spatula while cooking the paratha.

 Serve broccoli paratha hot with pickles and yogurt.